Type-safe bitwise operations - TL;DR

 Complementing the complement

-Before going into details, let me tell you a little tale
+Before going into details, here is a little story:

 Once, there was a kingdom, where the Queen of Hearts reigned with iron fist.